socketry/utopia/lib/utopia/controller/rewrite.md

-# Controller::Rewrite
+# Utopia::Controller::Rewrite

-The <code class="language-ruby">Controller::Rewrite</code> layer can match and rewrite requests before they processed.
+This module can match and rewrite requests before they processed.
 This allows you to handle URLs like `/post/15/view` or `/blog/123-pictures-of-my-cat` easily.
 The basic rewrite operation is to extract some part of the path and optionally executes a block.
 That means that the path is modified before being passed on to the next layer in the controller, and controller instance variables may be set.

 ## Regular Expressions